chiedolabs/wp-code-prettify-syntax-highlighter/readme.txt

 == Description ==

 The best Google Code Prettify WordPress plugin.
 Works with all google code prettify languages.
-Better than existing WordPress options because you can indent the code in your pre tags and its the fastest to load.
+Better than existing WordPress options because you can indent the code in your pre tags.

-This plugins:
+This plugin:
 `
 <div>
   <pre class="prettifier lang-*">